 Marinating this paneer overnight is great if you have time, but if you’re like me and are last minute with everything in life, marinating it just for about an hour or two is fine.

-I’ve provided the recipe for a quick cilantro mint chutney but if you haven’t already tried my crack sauce, that is what you are REALLY going to want to pour all over these.
+I’ve provided the recipe for a quick cilantro mint chutney but if you haven’t already tried my Cilantro Jalapeño Sauce, that is what you are REALLY going to want to pour all over these.
 If you have any questions on the recipe or want some advice on tips/variations please feel free to comment below and I’ll respond quickly 🙂

 As always, Happy Eating & Enjoy 🙂